juliendenize/eztorch/docs/source/get_started/structure.md

 #### Trunks

-The `trunks/` folder contains the trunks, or backbone, or encoders, used in Eztorch for Image and Video modalities.
+The `trunks/` folder contains the trunks, backbone, or encoders, used in Eztorch for Image and Video modalities.

 Timm and Pytorchvideo models are also available.